-In addition to the descriptions below, the VRX project contains a VRX Tasks 2019 Wiki with working demonstrations for each of the tasks.
+In addition to the descriptions below, the VRX project Wiki contains VRX 2022 Task Tutorials with working demonstrations for each of the tasks.
 Teams are encouraged to run these demonstrations to understand how the tasks will be implemented and scored.